kippulainen04/first-basic-project/README.md

 ## 🚀 Overview

 This is my very first HTML and CSS page that I have ever made.
-A biblbiography of John D. Rockefeller, one of the richest man in the history of the United State
+A bibliography of John D. Rockefeller, one of the richest man in the history of the United State

 In this project, **[HyperText Markup Language](https://en.wikipedia.org/wiki/HTML#:~:text=The%20HyperText%20Markup%20Language%20or,(HyperText%20Markup%20Language)) and [Cascading Style Sheets](https://en.wikipedia.org/wiki/CSS)** are used to implement the page.